 A key delivery of App Controller is the ability to delegate authority by allowing a user to connect to multiple resources based on user’s authorities, while hiding the underlying technical complexities.

 An user can then manage those authorized resources by logging in App Controller and authorized by an associated user role, i.e. profile.
 In App Controller, a user neither sees, nor needs to know the existence of cloud fabric, i.e. under the hood how infrastructure, storage virtualization, network virtualization, and various servers and server virtualization hosts are placed, configured, and glued together.

-When first logging into App Controller, a user needs to connect with authorized datacenter resources including SCVMM servers, Windows Azure Subscriptions, and 3rd party host services.
+When first logging into App Controller, a user needs to connect with authorized datacenter resources including SCVMM servers, Microsoft Azure Subscriptions, and 3rd party host services.

-Connecting App Controller with Windows Azure on the other hands requires certificates and information of Windows Azure subscription id.
+Connecting App Controller with Microsoft Azure on the other hands requires certificates and information of Microsoft Azure subscription id.
 This routine although may initially appear complex, it is actually quite simple and logical.

 For those who are familiar with PKI, use Microsoft Management Console, or MMC, to directly export a digital certificate in PFX and CER formats from local computer certificate store.
 Those relatively new to certificate management should first take a look into what certificates IIS are employing first to better understand which certificate to use.

 Since App Controller is installed with IIS, acquiring a certificate is quite simple to do.
 When installing App Controller with IIS, a self-signed certificate is put in place for accessing App Controller web UI with SSL.